vikgor/breakFlow/README.md

 # breakFlow
-breakFlow - simple iOS dance routine randomizer written in Swift 5.
+breakFlow - simple iOS breakdance routine randomizer written in Swift 5.

 A demo version is available on the [web](https://vivalaresistance.ru/breakflow/).